slazav/addphoto/Readme.md

 ### Find_root

-If `find_root` option is set, then the program tries to find addphoto folder in one of parent directories.
-This folder will be set as default `--datadir`, and `addphoto.cfg` file in this folder will be set as default configuration file. `_HTML_ROOT_` variable will be set to relative path to html root from source directory, `_HTML_DIR_` variable will be set to relative path to source file directory from root.
+If `find_root` option is set, then the program tries to find `addphoto` folder in the source file folder or in one of parent folders.
+Place where is was found is the "root".
 This could be useful to create navigation between folders of a single site.

+* default `--datadir` will be set to `<root>/addphoto`

+* default configuration file will be set to `<root>/addphoto/addphoto.cfg`

+* `_HTML_ROOT_` variable will be set to relative path to the root from the source file (empty or ending with `/`),

+* `_HTML_DIR_` variable will be set to relative path to source file directory from root (empty or ending with directory name).

+* `\inc` commands will work from the html root.

+* `--html_filter` will be run in the root folder.
+For example, if the fileter is `m4 defs.m4 -`, then `defs.m4` file will be taken from the root folder.

 ### Additional scripts